PushPushGo logo PushPushGo push service GDPR compliant

 • Inform about local policies concerning specific aspects of living in the area straight to people who were previously interested in articles about particular projects.

 There are even more opportunities to build personalized communications with specific subscribers.
-Automations allow you to send push notifications in reaction to specific behavior of a user on the website (opening or closing an article, logging in to their accounts on the site, beginning the process of paid subscriptions, etc.).
+Automations allow you to deliver push notifications in reaction to specific behavior of a user on the website (opening or closing an article, logging in to their accounts on the site, beginning the process of paid subscriptions, etc.).

-Push notifications for local news alerts
+Push notifications for local news alerts delivery

 As we're regularly monitoring the push notifications' statistics for PushPushGo's clients, we've noticed two particularly interesting trends worth taking into account: